ihomelab/dnn4nilm_overview/README.md

-# dnn4nilm_overview
+# An Overview on Deep Neural Networks employed for NILM

-Overview of NILM works employing Deep Neural Networks on low frequency data
+This repo will shortly give an overview of NILM works employing Deep Neural Networks on low frequency data.
+With 'low frequency' data, we mean sampling intervals 1sec or larger.